 We can't possibly process and remember everything.
 Therefore things that are funny, bizarre, or visually-striking stick out more than ordinary/unfunny things.
 So we feel happier, more positive and we remember what happened more.

 The average Kiwi will work 90,000 hours in their lifetime.
 We might as well enjoy that time!
 And more than enjoy, we might as well be the best we can be when we're there!

 In which case - humour and laughter in as one of our cultural musts.

 Humour brings people together.
-In fact, laughing together one of the strongest connectors people can do together.
+In fact, laughing together is one of the strongest connectors people can share together.
 In a previous blog, Hilary describes four reasons humour is so positively powerful at work: